dept/tamtam-frontend-setup/README.md

 ### Grid utilities ###

-Below are the modifier classes you can use to change the columns.
+Below are the utility classes you can use to change the grid.

 Option                                           | Description
 --------------                                   | -------------